-The Company monitors its funding situation closely to ensure that it has access to sufficient liquidity to meet its forecasted cash requirements.
+We monitor our funding situation closely to ensure that we have access to sufficient liquidity to meet our forecasted cash requirements.
 Analyses are run to reflect different scenarios including, but not limited to, cash runway, human capital resources and pipeline priorities to identify liquidity risk.
-This enables Management and the Board of Directors to prepare for new financing transaction and/ or adjust the cost base accordingly.
-In March 2023 the Company adjusted the organization and reprioritized development programs to focus the operations and to save costs.
-The Company, with its current strategic plans, anticipates that with the current cash position and the forecast cash requirements per the 2023 updated Annual Budget, it will require additional financing to fund its operations and to continue development of its product candidates by December 2023.
+This enables Management and the Board of Directors to prepare for new financing transactions and/ or adjust the cost base accordingly.
+In March 2023, we adjusted our organization and reprioritized development programs to focus the operations and to save costs.
+With our current strategic plans, we anticipate that with the current cash position and the forecasted cash requirements from our forecast from December 2023, we will require additional financing to fund our operations and to continue development of its product candidates by February 2025.